adobe/rules_gitops/README.md

 ```

 The meaning of the parameters is the same as with [trunk based workflow](#trunk_based_gitops_workflow).
-The `--release_branch` parameter takes values of `release/team`.
-The additional parameter `--deployment_branch_suffix` will add the suffix value the target deployment branch name.
+The `--release_branch` parameter takes the value of `release/team`.
+The additional parameter `--deployment_branch_suffix` will add the release branch suffix to the target deployment branch name.

-If we modify previous examlple:
+If we modify previous example:
 ```python
 [
     k8s_deploy(